Nick Senzel Player Props: Reds vs. Red Sox

-Nick Senzel -- with a slugging percentage of .289 in his past 10 games, including no homers) -- will be in action for the Cincinnati Reds against the Boston Red Sox, with Brayan Bello on the hill, on May 30 at 7:10 PM ET.
+The Cincinnati Reds, including Nick Senzel (.289 slugging percentage in past 10 games, including no home run), take on starting pitcher James Paxton and the Boston Red Sox at Fenway Park, Wednesday at 7:10 PM ET.

-In his most recent game, he strung together two hits (going 2-for-3 with a double and two RBI) against the Cubs.
+In his most recent game, he had two hits (going 2-for-3 with a double and two RBI) against the Cubs.

 Nick Senzel Game Info & Props vs. the Red Sox